shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Make sure Tamil Extended and Vedic Accents marks work together.
 - Add Conversion of all Scripts to Normal Scripts Test (Important)
 - Add Conversion of Normal Scripts to all other Scripts Test (for Typing Tool)
-- *Test Data Order and Grouping* : Consider changing the nested-iteration order in `gen-test-data.ts` to group the test data by script instead of by input.
-Evaluate the tradeoffs, as this approach will no longer keep the same text input together in the test data as it does now.
 - *For Non-Reversible Scripts*
   - If dev-gur is not reversible then make sure that gur (taken as input) produces consistent results with the old lipi lekhika transliteration.
   - Example: कृ -> ਕ੍ਰਿ => ਕ੍ਰਿ -> क्रि